 Washington, DC - U.S. Senator Bob Casey is sending the below letter to Secretary of Education Betsy DeVos reiterating the strong points he made at her confirmation hearing and condemning her meeting tomorrow with groups such as the National Campaign for Men.
-Fuller details below, let me know if you have any questions.

 Dear Secretary DeVos:

 I write today to express my serious concern at your continued refusal to commit to upholding the protections currently in place to prevent sexual assault and support victims.
 I want to reiterate a point I made to you at your confirmation hearing: any rollback of protections for victims of campus sexual assault is completely unacceptable, and your refusal to express support for federal protections for victims of sexual assault does a disservice to the women and men who have bravely spoken out about their own experiences in order to end this injustice.

 I understand that you will be meeting this week with a number of stakeholders, including survivor advocacy groups, but also including groups that are dedicated to overturning the important protections for survivors, some of whom employ aggressive and repulsive tactics such as publicly identifying victims of sexual assault.
 I am deeply distressed that you would entertain groups that have been characterized by the Southern Poverty Law Center as “misogynistic.”
 It is disturbing that the Department of Education would place these radical groups on the same level as those working tirelessly to confront the crisis of sexual assault on our campuses.
 Inviting these groups, such as the National Campaign for Men, is a slap in the face to the victims of campus sexual assault and the Department of Education should reverse course.
 Instead of catering to organizations that want to sweep sexual assaults on college campuses under the rug, the Department of Education should confront this challenge directly by coming to uphold the protections currently in place.